kattni/podium/README.md

 If you experience problems with Podium, [log them on GitHub](https://github.com/beeware/podium/issues).

-If you want to contribute, please [fork the project](https://github.com/beeware/podium) and [submit a pull request](https://github.com/beeware/podium/pulls).
+If you want to contribute, please check out the [Contribution guide](https://podium.beeware.org/how-to/contribute/).